the-vv/CollegeNotifier-MiniProject/pending.md

-# Pending Changes
-- Verify login using cookie on main index, otherwise redirect
-- Preview Source of event/notification

 ## Student Home
-- Render class mates, room mates and faculties for each room and classes
+- Render class mates and faculties for each room and classes
 - List Faculty
 - Divide each room into sections
 - Divide students into class and each rooms